 A night out in Cap-Haïtien

-The night we spent in small bungalows on the beach, the place was run by a former diver who worked with Jacques Cousteau.
+The night we spent in small bungalows on the beach, the place was run by a former diver, Jean Claude, who worked with Jacques Cousteau.
 The place was fenced in with signs that guns are not allowed inside.
 When I did a little walk, I noticed locals clinging to the fence, desperate faces begging money from me.
 During all my travel I have never encountered such poverty.

 Inside the small compound, life was comfortable, I had a few beers with the owner and the boss of UN troops in Haiti that night.

-The other thing I will never forget is the smell of the bills of local money: most people would not have a wallet to carry the little money they had and kept it bags on Thera body, plus it had been handed around for so long that on the small denominations I could read the numbers.
-When touching it I was afraid it would fall apart.
+The other thing I will never forget is the smell of the bills of local money: most people would not have a wallet to carry around the little money they had.
+They kept it in bags, on their body, plus it had been handed around for so long that the numbers on the small denominations were impossiblee to dicepher, for me at least.
+When touching it, I was afraid it would fall apart.

 Cap-Haïtien– Paris of the Antilles

 Not much is left from the wealth and sophistication that gave Cap-Haïtien this nickname.
-The river running through is polluted by what seemed public toilets on its shore.
-Those were wooden stalls on long poles planted in the muddy banks where people relieved themselves.
+The river running through is polluted by a lot of thing.
+The public toilets, wooden stalls on poles planted in the muddy banks, were certainly one reason.

-Women, with a hard look on their face and bodies so lean but looked almost trained from the heavy work they were doing.
-A visit to the Iron Market is stuck in my memory, One of our group was a blond German guy of 190m.
+Women, with a hard look on their face and bodies so lean and trained from the heavy work they were doing.
+A visit to the Iron Market is stuck in my memory.
+One of the guys I was travelling with was a blond German guy of 190m.
 He stuck out like a sore thumb and I will never forget the looks he drew.